petbee/typescript/packages/tsconfig/README.md

 ### All Other Project

 A base configuration file is also provided if the above does not fit your need.

+**Note:** The base config uses `"moduleResolution": "bundler"`, which is optimal for projects using modern bundlers (Vite, Webpack 5+, esbuild, etc.).
+If you need different module resolution:

+- For Node.js ESM: use `node/base.json`
+- For CommonJS: use `nestjs.json` or override with `"moduleResolution": "node"`

 ```json
 {